umich-brcf-bioinf/2021-04-19-umich-computationalFoundations/site/day2_R_afternoon_loops.md

 }
 ```

-You can also have it do something n times, regardless of the iterator i, such as print(i love cats)
+Now, let's do something a little more interesting with the loop variable i
 ```
 for(i in 1:10){
-  print('i love cats')
+  print(i*i)
 }
 ```